Manage a Team

 For example, if you’re onboarding a new server at your restaurant, make sure they have their uniform, know where to find supplies, and meet the team.

-Training is crucial for getting new hires up to speed:
+You’ll also need to provide training sessions, which are crucial for getting new hires up to speed:

 • Job-specific training: Teach them the skills they need for their role.